50knotsrotate/react-store/README.md

   }
 ```

-#### Now, we just have to write some tests to make sure this behaves as expected.
+#### Now, I just have to write some tests to make sure this behaves as expected.